 |

 The initial proxy bid must be higher than the current high bid plus one bid step.
-If you are the first bidder, your proxy must at least the starting bid plus one bid step.
+If you are the first bidder, your proxy must be at least the starting bid plus one bid step.

 The Virtual Auction System will do the rest for you, increasing your public bid by one bid step each time someone beats your current public bid.
 Once you have reached the amount of your proxy, you'll be notified via e-mail if you're outbid.